DHunscher/urlnet-python-library/branches/0.90.07/readme.txt

 URLNET PYTHON LIBRARY README FILE
-VERSION 0.90.06
+VERSION 0.90.07
-27 OCTOBER 2009
+29 OCTOBER 2009
 ==================
 NEWS FLASH
 ==================
-This is the final release candidate for 0.90.
+This is the final release for 0.90, which now becomes the most recent stable version.

 0	DEPENDENCIES